 StrengthsFinder 2.0 – Tom Rath

-The StrengthsFinder philosophy flips that model on it’s head by suggesting we should 1) understand what we ARE good at, and 2) focus on them.
+The StrengthsFinder philosophy flips that model on its head by suggesting we should 1) understand what we ARE good at, and 2) focus on them.

 The Lean Startup